ULB-Darmstadt/shacl-form/README.md

    - fallback shape resolution from data values
    - recursive `owl:imports`

    The resolver must return RDF as a string in any of the [supported formats](#formats), for example `text/turtle`.
 If no resolver is configured, `shacl-form` uses the default fetch-based behavior.
+In that default mode, `data-proxy` can be used to route requests through a proxy without custom JavaScript.

    Caching behavior:
    With the default fetch path, URLs are cached across form instances by URL.
 When `setRdfUrlResolver(...)` is used, that built-in cache is bypassed and caching becomes the responsibility of the resolver implementation.
 Duplicate `owl:imports` URLs are still de-duplicated within a single form load.